-Let's say class A has attributed a, b, and c in the ancestor.
+Let's say class A has attributes a, b, and c in the ancestor.
 The attribute c has been moved up and placed above attribute a in a contributor.
 This means that the order of attribute collection in class A has changed in the contributor.
 This is a case of the order change.

 This is the optional phase of the merge procedure.
 You may not need to perform it.

 Order changes can be skipped while merging.
-For this, you need to specify names of properties wherein order changes should not be detected.
+For this you need to specify names of properties wherein order changes should not be detected.

-To turn off the order changes detection in specificproperties
+To turn off the order changes detection in specific properties

-- Find the Do Not Detect Order Changes for the option under the Merge category in the General options group.
+- Find the Do Not Detect Order Changes for option under the Merge category in the General options group.

 In the option value cell, specify names of properties wherein order changes should not be detected while merging.